Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-Otherwise, if neither foremost prefix is a recursive definition, then the foremost prefixes must be actions on names in $\pn(P)$.
-Consider the action that is typable with the least priority.
+Otherwise, if neither foremost prefix is a recursive definition, then the foremost prefixes must be on names in $\pn(P)$.
+Consider the prefix that is typable with the least priority.
 W.l.o.g.\ assume that this is the foremost prefix of $x$.
-Suppose this action is on some endpoint $w$ connected to another endpoint $z \in \pn(P)$ by restriction.
+Suppose this prefix is on some name $w$ connected to another name $z \in \pn(P)$ by restriction.
 By typability, the priority of $w$ is less than that of $x$ and all of the prefixes in between.
-This means that the number of prefixes blocking the action on $z$ strictly decreases.
-Hence, by the IH, $P \redd^\star P'' \xredd{\alpha'}\, Q'$ in a finite number of steps, where $w$ and $z$ are the subjects of $\alpha'$.
-The communication between $w$ and $z$ can be performed, and $n$ decreases.
-By Type Preservation (Theorem~\ref{t:subjectRed}), $Q' \vdash \emptyset; \emptyset$.
-The thesis then follows from the IH: $P \redd^\star P'' \xredd{\alpha'}\, Q' \redd^\star P' \xredd{\alpha}\, Q$ in finite steps, where $x$ and $y$ are the subjects of $\alpha$. \qedhere \end{itemize} \end{proof}
+This means that the number of prefixes blocking the prefix on $z$ strictly decreases.
+Hence, by the IH, $P \reddF P'' \lredd{\alpha'} Q'$ in a finite number of steps, where $w$ and $z$ are the subjects of $\alpha'$.
+The synchronization between $w$ and $z$ can be performed, and $n$ decreases.
+By type preservation (\Cref{t:APCP:sr}), $\emptyset \vdash Q' :: \emptyset$.
+The thesis then follows from the IH: $P \reddF P'' \lredd{\alpha'} Q' \reddF P' \lredd{\alpha} Q$ in finite steps, where $x$ and $y$ are the subjects of $\alpha$. \qedhere